International Women's Day: Strong Women of the Songbook

 Strange fruit hanging from the poplar trees

-“Strange Fruit” was met with animosity from racist hecklers at shows, radio programs who blacklisted her music, and her own record label, Columbia Records, refused to record it.
-Ahmet Ertegun, who later co-founded Atlantic Records, called it “a declaration of war … the beginning of the civil rights movement”.
+“Strange Fruit” was met with animosity from racist hecklers at shows, radio programs that blacklisted her music, and her own record label, Columbia Records, refused to record it.
+Ahmet Ertegun, who later co-founded Atlantic Records, called it “a declaration of war … the beginning of the civil rights movement."

 Today “Strange Fruit” has been honored with two major recognitions which have immortalized it as a song of great significance to the musical heritage of the U.S. In 1999, “Strange Fruit”, was named the “Song of the Century” by Time Magazine, and in 2002 it was added to the National Registry of the Library of Congress.